The Radio 2 Breakfast Show: Stand-in presenters

+Zoe Ball, Scott Mills and Sara Cox were also relief presenters for the show prior to becoming its main host.

 Pause for Thought

 One of the show's longest running features has been "Pause for Thought", a short interlude of religious-related opinion, similar to "Thought for the Day" on BBC Radio 4's Today.
 It has been broadcast at breakfast time on Radio 2 since 6 April 1970 though it had its roots in a similar spot on the old Light Programme, Five to Ten.
 It was broadcast around 9:15am until Autumn 2022, when it moved to 7:15am.

 In the 1970s, Rev. Frank Thewlis was a frequent "Pause for Thought" guest.
 He would later write a book Think Again, a compendium of his frequent talks given on the "Pause for Thought" segment.
 Other regular guests have also written compilation books of their talks.